Simply-Furaha/Amazon-hiring-Extension/README.md

+Reach out to me for more projects

-My WhatssApp number is +254792762207  we can use this to connect Anydest by sending your code
+My WhatssApp number is +254792762207

 my email is maxwellfuraha91@gmail.com